JyothiHR92/POC_Master-sProject/README.md

 # POC_Master-sProject
-This repositiry contains POC on booking hotel room functionality by thr conversational bot.
+This repositiry contains POC on booking hotel room functionality by the conversational bot.
 The lambda function is deployed using cloud formation stack.
 It also has the link of the demo for the booking functionality